danelahman/lograc-2022/README.md

 ## Pre-installed Agda in the computer classes

-While Agda has been pre-installed on the computers in the computer class, the centrally installed version of Agda (v.2.6.0.1) is unfortunately **out of date** (very, by roughly two years) with respect to the version of Agda standard library (v.1.7.1) we include in these course materials.
+At the time of writing these instructions, the pre-installed version of Agda (v.2.6.0.1) on the classroom computers is **out of date** (by about two years).
+The classroom computers should get a fresh version of Agda (v.2.6.2.1) before the first exercise classes, but be warned.
+As noted above, using an older version of Agda might cause problems in the latter parts of the course---week 1 exercises should be fine with v.2.6.0.1 because they do not use any modules from the standard library.

+**Note:** Even when the Agda version gets updated on the classroom computers, you will still have to cope with some [peculiarities](#classroom-computers-peculiarities) because of the bad interaction between Agda and network-mounted user home directories.

-**Therefore, we strongly recommend that, if possible, you work on the exercises on your own laptop/computer using one of the ways of obtaining an up to date version of Agda described below.** This will be especially useful in the latter parts of the course so that you could work on your project outside of the prescribed exercise class
+**In any case, we strongly recommend that, if possible, you work on the exercises on your own laptop/computer using one of the ways of obtaining an up to date version of Agda described below.** This will be especially useful in the latter parts of the course so that you could work on your project outside of the prescribed exercise class